Babbel vs Duolingo: Here's The Truth About These Apps

 This approach helps you build momentum and stay motivated, while also ensuring that you're constantly challenged and exposed to new aspects of the language.

 In addition to self-study materials, Get French Classes emphasizes the importance of real-world practice and feedback.
-Through private classes with experienced tutors , you'll have the opportunity to apply what you've learned in realistic scenarios and receive personalized guidance on your pronunciation, grammar, and fluency.
+Through private classes with experienced tutors , you'll have the opportunity to apply what you've learned in realistic scenarios and receive personalized guidance on your pronunciation, grammar (grammar instruction), and fluency.

 Here are some of our tutors: